 The strategies are not foolproof, but layered together, they can offer our community a high level of protection, as demonstrated by Heartwood’s remarkable lack of outbreaks last year.
 Below are some highlights from the plan.

-At this time, well-fitting masks are required indoors for everyone ages 2 and older at Heartwood.
+At this time, well-fitting masks are optional indoors for everyone at Heartwood except when the level of community spread is considered “high,” when case counts at Heartwood exceed five in the school, and when individuals are recovering from other personal illness.
 Children will need several masks (labeled with their name) so that they have a clean one available at all times.
 HMS will maintain a supply of back-ups, but families should plan to provide their own for daily use.

 If keeping an adequate supply of clean masks for your child poses a financial hardship, please contact the Director.

 The best mask is the one they’ll wear!
 It may be helpful to try a few different styles and brands to see which have the best fit and are the most comfortable for your child.
 Masks should be made from at least two layers of tightly-woven fabric and fit snugly with no gaps on the sides, top, or bottom.
 Adjustable loops and nose wires can help.
 Choose designs that are made for children’s smaller faces (fun patterns and colors can help, too).

 Many sites are sold out or experiencing shipping delays at this time, but it’s worth checking back or signing up for restock alerts.
 For more tips on choosing a mask, encouraging your child to wear them, and more, refer to Dear Pandemic: What Are the Best Masks for Kids?